Quantcast

 Forget Oliver Stone and politics for a minute, and just watch this clip.
 Stone is interviewing former President of Argentina, Nestor Kirchner.
 He relates a personal conversation with GW from Monterrey, Mexico in January of 2004.

 Anyone needing any more proof regarding the ingrained power of the military-industrial complex is advised to contact the Bushes in Crawford, Texas.
-And then call on fellow war-monger Deficit Obama, who has long since broken his promise for a quick pullout from Iraq.
+And then call on fellow war-monger Deficit Obama, who has long since broken his promise for a quick pullout from Iraq and Afghanistan.

 ---